Setting up password changing on a Unix system¶

 Note

 Provide a descriptive name so that anyone administrating Fudo PAM can tell what the policy does at a glance.
-E.g. 10 minutes, 20 characters, special characters, uppercase
+E.g. 10 minutes, 20 characters, special characters, uppercase.

 - Select Password change enabled and define how frequently the password will be changed.